Robert Cauer the Elder

-Robert Cauer the Elder (13 February 1831, Dresden - 2 April 1893, Kassel) was a German sculptor; known for his funerary art.
+Robert Cauer the Elder (13 February 1831 – 2 April 1893) was a German sculptor known for his funerary art.

 Life and work

+Cauer was born in Dresden.
 His father, Emil Cauer the Elder and brother, Karl were both sculptors.
-Many of his descendants and relatives also became sculptors, including his sons, Stanislaus and Friedrich, and Karl's sons, Emil and Hugo (1864-1918).
+Many of his descendants and relatives also became sculptors, including his sons, Stanislaus and Friedrich, and Karl's sons, Emil and Hugo (1864–1918).